 - Installing a number of windows patches on certain servers that need them

-- Gathering dozens of different files on different servers and uploading them to a back-up location
+- Gathering dozens of different files on different servers and uploading them to a backup location

-- Run job execution logic without sending commands or running scripts on actual servers to ensure that scripts/commands execute on the right servers, in the right order, at the right time.
+- Run job execution logic without sending commands or running scripts on actual servers to ensure that scripts/commands execute on the right servers, in the right order, and at the right time.

-In Otter you can do simple remote execution and complex orchestrations.
+In Otter, you can do simple remote execution and complex orchestrations.

-Simple remote execution runs commands and scripts against servers without having to "connect" to them first in your orchestration scripts or use passwords.
-This saves times and enables team members to self-service since users don’t need passwords to do their work.
+Simple remote execution runs commands and scripts against servers without having to “connect” to them first in your orchestration scripts or use passwords.
+This saves time and enables team members to self-service since users don’t need passwords to do their work.

 Complex Orchestration is great because it enables complex orchestration scenarios like targeting servers sequentially, in parallel, or with complex branching/iterating logic or executing against any number of servers by name, role, and/or environment.
 This reduces the risk and stress that usually comes with complex remote orchestrations.
 This also enables team members to self-service since complicated orchestrations don’t require experts to run once they’re created

-Running PowerShell scripts remotely is an integral part of your teams work but PS Remoting is not an ideal way to go about it.
+Running PowerShell scripts remotely is an integral part of your team’s work but PS Remoting is not an ideal way to go about it.
 PowerShell Remoting is too powerful, difficult to set up, and frustrating to work with.
 Using a tool like Otter enables team members to execute PowerShell scripts remotely without needing a PowerShell expert sitting right beside them.

 Thanks to the restrictions, plans, and templates that your PowerShell experts set, users of any PowerShell level can run complicated server orchestrations through Otter.